bradwestness/bradwestness.github.io/_posts/2018/2018-12-18-tuesdays-with-bernie-no-7-shift.md

 Personally, I think this is a cool aspect of the game, it's another one of the things about baseball that is open-ended, so each team has a lot of room to strategize in a way that makes sense for them.
-Similarly to how there's no official measurements for the in-field wall, meaning every stadium has it's own delightfully unique peccadillos, and there's no minimum number of batters faced for a starting pitcher, which enables things like Craig Counsell's unprecedented "fake start" of Wade Miley in Game 6 of the NLCS last year.
+Similarly to how there's no official measurements for the in-field wall, meaning every stadium has it's own delightfully unique peccadillos.
+And how there's no minimum number of batters faced for a starting pitcher, which enables things like Craig Counsell's unprecedented "fake start" of Wade Miley in Game 6 of the NLCS last year.

 If you shift all your infielders onto one half of the field, you're by definition leaving the other half totally